John Janssen

 John Janssen (March 3, 1835 – July 2, 1913) was a German-born prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of Belleville in Illinois from 1888 until his death in 1913.

 Biography

 Early life

-Janssen was born on March 3, 1835, in Keppeln, Rheinish in Prussia (later part of Germany).
+Janssen was born on March 3, 1835, in Keppeln, Rheinish in the Kingdom of Prussia (later part of Germany).
 He studied at the Royal Theological and Philosophical Academy in Munster, Prussia and the Collegium Augustinianum in Goch, Prussia Janssen was recruited in Munster by French Bishop Henry Juncker in 1858 to serve as a priest in the United States.